telerik/winforms-docs/scheduler/data-binding/binding-to-custom-fields.md

 ---
 title: Binding to Custom Fields
-page_title: Binding to Custom Fields | UI for WinForms Documentation
+page_title: Binding to Custom Fields | RadScheduler
-description: Binding to Custom Fields
+description: RadScheduler__ has full support for binding to custom fields i.e. RadScheduler can be bound to an email field in your data source.
 slug: winforms/scheduler/data-binding/binding-to-custom-fields
 tags: binding,to,custom,fields
 published: True